 Action Priority #1: All families thrive in their role as a child's first teacher

 It takes a village to raise a child.
 The All Children Healthy action team is working to identify community resources to support families.
 The team will evaluate impact and pinpoint gaps so all families can access needed services.

-Currently, only about 12% of children with developmental, behavioral or social delays are identified prior to the start kindergarten, meaning too many children miss out on the early intervention services likely to improve school success.
+Currently, only about 12% of children with developmental, behavioral or social delays are identified prior to the start of kindergarten, meaning too many children miss out on the early intervention services likely to improve school success.
 In order to detect potential delays early, Every Child Thrives partners are implementing the Ages and Stages development screening tool in early child care, education and healthcare settings.
-Regular screening will also provide opportunities for ongoing parent education and empowerment.

 In our schools, 30% of students in kindergarten and first grade miss more than nine days of school each year, which greatly impacts school success.
 This action team will be launching a community-wide school attendance campaign to kick off the 2018/2019 school year.
 The campaign will use a positive "Strive for Less than Five" message at touch points across the community to encourage families to adopt attendance habits that will promote success in school, and ultimately in the workplace.
 In addition to the educational campaign, schools will be updating policies and practices to better support families in identifying and working through attendance barriers.

 The “Strive for Less than Five” attendance campaign continues to be the main focus of the All Children Succeed in School Action Team.
 All six elementary schools in the Dodgeland and Watertown Unified School Districts have attendance teams that meet 1-2xs/month.
 The attendance teams use data to 1) identify students and families in need of additional support before absences become a problem and 2) work to create a positive school culture around attendance.

 The team is currently identifying a process to track root causes of absences in order to find solutions to overcome the biggest barriers to attendance.